yiqiao-yin/Statistical-Machine-Learning/README.md

 # Statistical Machine Learning

-This is the Github repo for the course Statistical Machine Learning offered at Columbia University.
-I set this up for future students and hope this site can be helpful.
-Please feel free to email me if you have questions.
+This is the Github repo for the field of Statistical Machine Learning.
+I set this up for future generations and for anybody who is interested in this topic.
+I hope this site can be helpful for you all.
+Please feel free to contact me on [LinkedIn](https://linkedin/com/in/yiqiaoyin) if you have questions.

-## Note

-Updated materials have been moved to: https://yinscapital.com/product/statistical-machine-learning-master-collection/

 # Documents